microsoft/cordova-plugin-code-push/README.md

 - __isMandatory__: Flag indicating if the update is mandatory.
 (Boolean)
 - __packageHash__: The hash value of the package.
 (String)
 - __packageSize__: The size of the package, in bytes.
 (Number)
-- __failedApply__: Boolean flag indicating if this update package was previously attempted and the update failed.
+- __failedInstall__: Boolean flag indicating if this update package was previously attempted and the update failed.
 (Boolean)
 - __downloadUrl__: The URL at which the package is available for download.
 (String)

 ### Methods